neerajvkn/docker-sde/readme.md

 17. Click Add to create and deploy the API

 18. Now again go to AWS Lambda and click create function, select author from scratch, Enter function name ("ScheduledInstances"), change runtime to python 3.9 and under 'Change default execution role', select 'Use an existing role' select the role we found in step 8 and click create function.
-19. Once the function is created, replace its contents with the contents of ScheduledInstances.py in the AWS Directory of the repo.
+19. Once the function is created, replace its contents with the contents of ScheduledInstances.py in the AWS Directory inside sde directory of the repo.
 20. Repeat the steps 15 to 17 to create an API for this function also.
 21. Now Server side of SDE-I Backend Assignment is complete.